oikos-cash/oikos-docs-bsc/content/contracts/ExchangeRates.md

 # ExchangeRates

 This contract stores the latest Synth exchange rates.
 These rates are set by an oracle, which updates this contract every three minutes with any prices that have moved sufficiently.
 Once set, these prices are available for any contract in the Oikos system to query.
 Prices which have not been updated recently enough are considered stale; Oikos functionality using stale prices does not operate.
-All rates are denominated in terms of sUSD, so the price of sUSD is always \$1.00, and is never stale.
+All rates are denominated in terms of oUSD, so the price of oUSD is always \$1.00, and is never stale.

 The ExchangeRates contract is also responsible for computing the prices of various derived synths.
 In particular, the behaviour of [inverse synths](#rateorinverted) is defined here.
 These are derivative synths whose price varies inversely with the price of an underlying asset.